navariltd/kenya-compliance/README.md

 followed by:

-`bench --site your.site.name.here install-app kenya_compliance`.
+`bench --site your.site.name.here install-app kenya_compliance`

-To run tests, ensure Testing is enabled in the target bench by running:
+To run tests, ensure Testing is enabled in the target site by running:

 `bench --site your.site.name.here set-config allow_tests true`